-Tuzigoot (Apache for crooked water) is the remnant of a Southern Sinagua village built between 1000 and 1400.
-It crowns the summit of a long ridge rising 120 feed above the Verde Valley.
+Tuzigoot (Apache for crooked water) is the remnant of a Southern Sinagua village built between 1000 and 1400 CE.
+It crowns the summit of a long ridge rising 120 feet above the Verde Valley.
 The original pueblo was two stories high in places, with 87 ground-floor rooms.
-There were few exterior doors; entry was by ladderes through roof openings.
-The village began as a small cluster of rooms inhavited by some 50 rooms for 100 years.
+There were few exterior doors; entry was by ladders through roof openings.
+The village began as a small cluster of rooms inhabited by some 50 people for 100 years.
 In the 1200s the population doubled and then doubled again.

-Tuzigoot National Monunment is located50 miles south of Flagstaff via US Alt.
-89, or 110 miles noth of Phoenix via US-260.
-A self-guided, 1/3 of a mile trail leads you around the 110 room pueblo with views of the Verde River and Tavasci Marsh.
-A visitor center, with a museum and bookstore inside, and a picnic area are also avaliable.
+Tuzigoot National Monunment is located 50 miles south of Flagstaff via US Alt.
+89, or 110 miles north of Phoenix via US-260.
+A self-guided, 1/3-mile trail leads you around the 110 room pueblo with views of the Verde River and Tavasci Marsh.
+A visitor center, with a museum and bookstore inside, and a picnic area are available.